JeroenBL/AutoRelease/README.md

 3. Browse to `Secrets and variables -> Actions`.
 4. Specify a new token with the name _GHToken_.

+>[!TIP]
+> A _fine grained_ token is required if this extension will be executed from organization repositories.

 ### Action

+1. Go to the repository for which you want to execute this action.
-1. Create a new _action_ and _workflow.yaml_ on your repository.
+2. Create a new _action_ and _workflow.yaml_ on your repository.
-2. Copy and paste the _yaml_ code pasted below:
+3. Copy and paste the _yaml_ code pasted below:
 ```yaml
 name: ConnectorRelease